Ziang-Lu/Database-Learning-Notes/4-Redis/Redis-Basics/Redis-Basics.md

-  lpop key  # Pop the left-most value from the linked-list at "key" rpop key  # ... right-most ...
+  lpop key  # Pop the left-most value from the linked-list at "key" rpop key  # ... right-most ... rpoplpush src dest  # Pop the right-most element from the linked-list at "src", and push it to the left of the linked-list at "dest"
+  # Note that "src" and "dest" can be the same

   lrem key 5 "a"  # Remove at most 5 "a" from the left of the linked-list at "key" lrem key -5 "a"  # ... from the right of ... lrem key 0 "a"  # Remove all "a" from the linked-list at "key"

+  blpop key1 key2 ...
+5  # Pop the left-most value from the first non-empty linked-list at among "key1" or "key2" or ..., blocking at most 5 seconds
+  brpop key1 key2 ...
+5  # ... right-most ...
   ```

   https://redis.io/commands#list

+  Check out `blpop_as_event_notification.py` for a helper indicator `List` and its `blpop` operation as event notification

 * About `Hash` (hash map)